X

 When you are selecting your new mobile VPN, you need to consider the following factors:

 • Cost: You need to consider the overall cost of your new VPN.
 Try to take advantage of promotions, but ignore countdown timers -- they typically are just marketing tools.
 While top-notch VPNs can cost upwards of $10/month, many are available for only a few dollars.
-Many VPN providers will also give users a free seven-day iOS or Android trial.
+Many VPN providers also give users a free seven-day iOS or Android trial.

 How we test mobile VPNs